ibirnam/js_closure_tutorial/closure_tutorial.md

 By storing the function in a variable, we will be able to create **state** for our character.
 State will allow us to save Spider-Man's data (like his secret identity) and allows us to update data and have those updates persist.

+Because of this, many people use function expressions because they create more structure in your code.
+Functions that call other functions require writing them in a specific order, as not everything is at the global level.
+It's the difference between storing your clothes neatly in a dresser versus piling them all on a table.
+Both can work, but the organization of a dresser makes it easier to work with (or so they say).

 Let's store our big function into a `var spiderMan`:

 ~~~javascript